Jbrich95/USWildfireExtremes/README.md

 ### Hardware requirements

 The code will run on CPUs.
 No GPU acceleration is required.
+However, please note that simulation of the space-time Gaussian process to create the training/validation/test sets for the application requires >16Gb of RAM.
+The indices used in the paper are provided in the repository: intermediates/indices/.

 ### Reproducing the results

+Replication scripts are included in shell scripts (in sh/) and should be invoked from the top of the directory.
+For example, one can replicate the application by invoking bash sh/application.sh.
+Given that